Mikheltodd/MyPersonalPortfolio/resources/design/design.md

 >   * Skills (link to the Skills section - main page)
 >   * Contact (contact page)
 > * The section of the pages.
+> * The design also includes a bottom banner that generates a random message when the user clicks a button (both on the index and contact pages).
 > * A footer with the name of the website, copyright symbol and year.
 > * A page with contact information.